Mihir-Null/neural_geodesic_flows/README.md

 ```
 Those are all passed at initialization.
 Thereby `psi,phi,g` can either be some hard coded functions or any neural network (or any function really, so long as the input-output sizes are correct).

-The geodesic equation depends on partial derivatives of the metric tensor $g$ (which `TangentBundle` computes exactly using JAX autodifferentiation), so if `g` is initialized as a neural network it becomes a neural geodesic ODE.
+The geodesic equation depends on partial derivatives of the metric tensor $g$ (which `TangentBundle_single_chart_atlas` computes exactly using JAX autodifferentiation), so if `g` is initialized as a neural network it becomes a neural geodesic ODE.

 ### Properties of NGFs
 The theoretical properties of neural geodesic flows include